 There are several clear areas open for improvement, which are summarized here and will be detailed in future documents.
 A mayor pain point is the usage of local disk as all-purpose storage, which causes issues running on containerized or distributed environments, requiring highly performant filesystems, and all the configuration pain like initial sizing and resizing with downtime.
 We believe that by using cloud provided services the overall usability, performance and scalability can be improved while enabling new demanded functionality.

+It also opens a way towards stateless Jenkins.
 By converting Jenkins to a "stateless" application long awaited features such as high availability and replication would help to operate Jenkins more efficiently, with zero downtime and reducing risk in upgrade operations by using canary or rolling deployments.

 Currently there is no JEPs associated with this topic.

 Configuration as Code related topics belong to the Cloud Native SIG.
 The Configuration as Code (casc) group consists of contributors and collaborators focuses on improving Jenkins configuration as code related tools and practices.